Keep your house warm during winter

 We spend a lot of money in winter warming up our homes, but insulation is often overlooked.
 Heat rises, so your roof is the best place to start with insulation, but you should also consider:

-Dampness can enter from under your house, and heat can escape down there too.
-Insulating under your house will keep your home warm and dry.
+- Flooring - dampness can enter from under your house, and heat can escape down there too.
+Insulating under your house will keep your home warmer and drier.
 If you have wooden floorboards, consider adding a rug for extra warmth.

 Hot water cylinder